aharvard/andrewharvard.com/src/portfolio/monster-job-view.md

 The prototype helped me identify patterns and drive technical planning conversations, which helped us batch and sequence the work.
 I wrote some docs that outlined what we needed to execute in our design system:

-1. Update the Tab Component
+1. Update the Tab component
-2. Update the Horizontal Navigation Component
+2. Update the Horizontal Navigation component
-3. Deliver new Scroll Navigation Components
+3. Deliver new Scroll Navigation components

 _Each work item mentioned here was a team effort!
 While I took point on execution, I collaborated with our designers, incorporated feedback from other devs after code reviews, and fixed bugs found by our QA folks._